You can get an invitation in the mail,

 There must be a relationship between school and home,

-If through the pages of literature we wish our students’ eyes to roam.
+If through the pages of literature we wish our students’ eyes to

 This all starts with a simple invitation,